How to Get a Good Rank in GATE? | Interview with Hussain Jagirdar (AIR 202 CSE)

 HJ: I didn’t have the time to read the whole book, so the coaching notes were sufficient for me.
 In the book, there is a significant amount of content, and you should adhere yourself strictly to the syllabus.
 Always keep complete GATE syllabus beside you.

 HR: On the exam day, what was your experience like?
-I have seen many students gets panic and loose their momentum.
+I have seen many students get panic and lose their momentum.
 Can you please elaborate your view on it?
 It will be extremely helpful for the students.

 HJ: It was an entirely amazing experience.
 I was quite nervous but had the confidence that at least I won’t sit idle for the next three hours.